Wirus3k/Wirus3k/README.md

----Lodz University of Technology--- <br />
+---Lodz University of Science and Technology--- <br />
 :green_circle: Bachelor of Automation and Robotics <br />

 ---Wrocław University of Science and Technology--- <br />